asunapg/scarval/docs/How-to-deploy.md

 ## Create the MySQL database

-Chaos Monkey uses a MySQL database as a backend to record a daily termination schedule and to enforce a minimum time between terminations.
+scarval uses a MySQL database as a backend to record a daily termination schedule and to enforce a minimum time between terminations.
 (By default, Chaos Monkey will not terminate more than one instance per day per group).